krishna-waidande/krishna-waidande.github.io/SSL_working.md

 ### How does SSL creates a secure connection?

-The communication over SSL always begins with the SSL handshake.
+The communication over SSL always begins with the `SSL handshake`.
 The SSL handshake is asymmetric cryptography which allows the browser to verify the web server, get the public key and establish a secure connection before the beginning of the actual data transfer.

 ![alt text](images/SSL_Handshake.png "SSL handshake")